devalphaing/CRM-Application/README.md

 ## Overview

-This application involves creating a CRM application with both front-end and back-end components.
+This project involves creating a Customer Relationship Management (CRM) application with both front-end and back-end components.
 The front-end is built using React and Material-UI, while the back-end is developed using Node.js with a PostgreSQL database.

 ## Project Structure

 The project is organized into the following structure:

-- `Crm App`
-  - `crm-front-end`
-  - `node-backend`
-  - `Postman Collection`
+crm-app/
+  ├── crm-front-end/
+  ├── node-backend/
+  └── Postman Collection/

+## Prerequisites

+Before you begin, ensure you have met the following requirements:

+- Node.js installed on your machine
+- PostgreSQL installed and running
+- Postman installed for API testing

 ## Setup Instructions